 1. Overall Description:

-The list of slices supported per Tracking Area, i.e., TAI Slice Support List is configured by the OAM in the gNB which transfers it to the AMF for subsequent registration area management of the UE.
+In the framework of Data Collection for SON_MDT in NR standalone and MR-DC work item RAN3 identified scenarios for which it may be beneficial to collect and report to the OAM the list of slices rejected by the NAS layer, i.e. Rejected S-NSSAI(s), in response to a Mobility Registration Update procedure initiated by a UE in a tracking area in which the requested slices are not supported.

-In the framework of Data Collection for SON_MDT in NR standalone and MR-DC work item RAN3 identified scenarios for which it may be beneficial to collect and report to the OAM the list of slices rejected by the NAS layer, i.e. Rejected S-NSSAI(s), in response to a Mobility Registration Update procedure initiated by a UE in a tracking area in which the requested slices are not supported, i.e. one or more of the slices included in the Requested NSSAI list of the Mobility Registration Update Request are not included in the TAI Slice Support List of the tracking area.
+Upon receiving the collected information, the operator may adjust the configuration for the list of slices supported per tracking area to better match the user demand.

-Upon receiving the collected information, OAM could, if appropriate, adjust the configuration for the list of slices supported per tracking area to better match the user demand.
+As per current state of the art of the specifications, RAN is unaware of the list of slices rejected by the NAS layer during UE registration procedures.

-As per current state of the art of the specifications, RAN is unaware of the list of slices rejected by the NAS layer during UE registration procedures and, therefore, RAN3 envisages the two following flavours for the solution addressing the use case above:
+RAN3 envisages the two following flavours for the solution addressing the use case above:

 RAN-based solution: In this solution RAN is made aware of the Rejected S-NSSAI(s), which enables the RAN to collect and report the relevant information to the OAM.